Click plan to view in Google Maps

 hands several times over the years.
 In 1864, on her widowed

-the present land of Banjotown 43 years after the death
+the present land of Banjo Town 43 years after the death

 of her father, John Siter, whose estate was divided between

-her and her sisters Elizabeth S. Parke and Mary Anne
+herself and her sisters Elizabeth S. Parke and Mary Anne

-the Pennsylvania Rail Road, the covered wagons trailed
+the Pennsylvania Railroad, the covered wagons trailed

 between Philadelphia and Lancaster.
-(Before that it had
+Before that it had

-been an Indian trail between the Delaware and Susquehanna
+simply been an Indian trail between the Delaware and Susquehanna

 Conestoga Wagons originated in Pennsylvania in the early

-construction. |
+construction.

 During